 Core Blend Options

 Folsom offers 3 different core material blend options for your custom skis.
-These options are: (1) Aspen & Bamboo, (2) Poplar & Bamboo, and (3) Poplar, Maple & Bamboo.
+These options are: (1) Aspen, (2) Poplar & Bamboo, and (3) Poplar, Maple & Bamboo.
 Each core is best used in certain situations and that ultimately comes down to the density of each kind of wood.
-First thing’s first though, we need to answer the “Why do all off your cores have bamboo in them?” question.
+First thing’s first though, we need to answer the “Why do your resort cores have bamboo in them?” question.
 Overall it just makes for a much quieter, more composed core without sacrificing performance.
 Bamboo is a wood that has a very high strength to weight ratio, is very flexible and makes incredibly smooth feeling skis in rough terrain.
 Since the density of bamboo is so different from any other material in the rest of the ski, it acts like a sponge that will soak up the minute vibrational frequencies experienced when skiing.

 “So why don’t you make cores completely out of bamboo?” – While bamboo is very damp and makes a ski feel more smooth, the low density of the wood does not provide enough support for ample edge hold, responsiveness, and it would be quite heavy.
 Poplar, Maple, and Aspen are all woods that offer far greater composure due to their higher densities and allow the skier to have a much stronger ski underfoot.
 By using multiple types of wood in each core, it yields the best upsides of each species.

 Now, onto the options.
 As mentioned, each wood (aspen, poplar, and maple) all have very different properties to them and can be best compared by discussing their densities.
 When thinking about density, you also have to think about weight: the more dense a wood core is the better it’s going to ski downhill through rough conditions and the less dense it is, the lighter it’s going to be.